unahouExosite/docs/portals/README.md

     https://mydomain.exosite.com/api/portals/v1/portal/

-...will return a different list of portals than a GET request to:
+...will return a different array of portals than a GET request to:

     https://portals.exosite.com/api/portals/v1/portal/